ganeshlenka7/Soil-Moisture-Sensor/README.md

 Code

-The Arduino sketch handles the pulse generation, distance calculation, and LED control using simple digitalWrite, pinMode, and pulseIn functions.
+The Arduino sketch uses simple analogRead and conditional checks to monitor soil conditions and print feedback on the Serial Monitor.